-Problem 7 (8 points).
+Problem 7 (15 points).
 Record a video for one example execution of this scenario.
-The video should include the GAZEBO window, the RVIZ window, and the terminal window that runs MP0 code.
+The video should include the Gazebo window, the Rviz window, and the terminal window that runs MP0 code.
 Provide a link to the video and include it in the report.
 In addition, plot the time versus state variables ($x_1(t)$, $x_2(t)$) for this execution.

-Problem 8 (14 points).
-Fix d_sense, v_0 a_b, and choose 10 different t_react.
+Problem 8 (15 points).
+Fix d_sense, v_0, a_b, and choose 5 different t_react.
 Try to choose interesting values or "corner cases" that could make the system safe and unsafe.

-- (a) For each of these choices, plot the final value of d(t) vs your choice of v_0. - (b) Which choices satisfy the assumptions you identified in Problem 4 of part one?
-Do those executions indeed turn out to be safe? - (c) Are there choices that do not satisfy the assumptions in Problem 4, but yet turn out to be safe?
-Can you find such choices of t_react?
+- (a) For each of these choices, plot the final value of d(t) vs your choice of v_0. - (b) Are there any choices that violate the safety of the system? - (c) Try modifying a_b.
+How do different choices of a_b affect the safety of the system in relation to t_react?